Center (group theory): Higher centers

 Quotienting out by the center of a group yields a sequence of groups called the upper central series:

-The kernel of the map G → G_{i} is the ith center of G (second center, third center, etc.) and is denoted Z^{i}(G).
-Concretely, the (i+1)-st center are the terms that commute with all elements up to an element of the ith center.
+The kernel of the map G → G_{i} is the ith center of G (second center, third center, etc.), denoted Z^{i}(G).
+Concretely, the (i+1)-st center comprises the elements that commute with all elements up to an element of the ith center.
 Following this definition, one can define the 0th center of a group to be the identity subgroup.
 This can be continued to transfinite ordinals by transfinite induction; the union of all the higher centers is called the hypercenter.